TheJacksonLaboratory/FunDataR/3_multivariate/lesson1.md

   `y` on `x`.
 However, if a one unit change in `x` has an effect on `y` that is proportional to `y`, this means that the same size change in `x` will have a smaller impact on small `y` than on large `y`.
-This will cause the relationship to be 'exponential' rather than linear, and also usually results in larger dispersions around the prediction curve at larger values of `y` than at smaller values.
+This will cause the relationship to be multiplicative rather than linear, and also usually results in larger dispersions around the prediction curve at larger values of `y` than at smaller values.
 These proportional or multiplicative effects are common in